Campsite Massacre 1981 Review

 A group of youngsters head off deep in to the forest for a work project.
 It starts off normally enough, but when one of them goes missing, all hell breaks lose.
 Before long, they are left alone with a maniacal mad man and a deadly cat and mouse battle of wits begins…

 There’s no better feeling than unearthing an undiscovered gem.
-Although it can be said that Campsite Massacre is hardly ‘undiscovered’ and it’s not a ‘gem’ either, I must admit that I enjoyed it a damn site more this time around than I’d initially expected.
+Although it can be said that Campsite Massacre is hardly ‘undiscovered’ and it’s not really a ‘gem’ either, I must admit that I enjoyed it a damn site more this time around than I’d initially expected.
 As far as slasher movies go, it’s very well made with razor sharp cinematography, good editing and an overall feeling of competence from the production team.
 As it includes such a qualified group of performers, you’ll find no surprise in the fact that it’s competently acted.
 Even if none of the characters are given a great deal to do, they do each build an identity for themselves.
 The film seems to mould itself more on Deliverance than Friday the 13th, but it does still manage to pack in the clichés.
 These include the classic campfire tale scene, the have sex and die rule and some stereotypical killer-cam shots.

 Perhaps the most authentic thing about Campsite Massacre is that it doesn’t have a final girl and instead leaves a group to do battle with the psychopath.
 There’s also a cool role reversal in the story for the players, because the hunted become hunters and look to get revenge on who they think is the assailant.
 Much like Lance Johnson from Apocalypse Now, their leader swallows a bag of magic mushrooms and spends the majority of the conclusion wildly hallucinating.
 It’s intriguing, because despite being in a dazed state, he is still followed by the rest of the group, which must have been because of his aura of toughness and natural leadership skills.
 There’s a twist also, which I have tried my hardest not to give away, but you will probably figure it out anyway.